What we’re baking for the holiday cookie exchange: chocolate mint christmas butter cookies, with a recipe from the Wisconsin Milk Marketing Board.

-3. Preheat oven to 350°F. Remove chilled dough, place discs between two sheets of parchment; roll out to 1/8-inch thick.
-Cut desired shapes and place on parchment-lined baking sheets.
+3. Preheat the oven to 350°F. Remove chilled dough, place discs between two sheets of parchment; roll out to 1/8-inch thick.
+Cut the desired shapes and place them on parchment-lined baking sheets.
 Bake 5 to 6 minutes.
 Remove cookies from oven; cool on pan 3 to 4 minutes.
-Remove to wire rack to cool completely.
+Remove to a wire rack to cool completely.

-1. Place chocolate in large microwave-safe dish.
-Microwave 30 seconds on high, stir and continue to microwave in 10- to 20-second intervals, stirring after each until chocolate is melted and smooth.
+1. Place chocolate in a large microwave-safe dish.
+Microwave for 30 seconds on high, stir, and continue to microwave in 10- to 20-second intervals, stirring after each until chocolate is melted and smooth.
 Stir in peppermint extract.

-2. To frost cookies, place one cookie on slotted spatula, carefully dip into the chocolate, coating completely; lift cookie out.
-Hold cookie on spatula, allowing excess chocolate to drip off.
-Place cookie onto wire cooling rack to let chocolate set.
+2. To frost cookies, place one cookie on the slotted spatula, carefully dip into the chocolate, coating completely; lift the cookie out.
+Hold the cookie on the spatula, allowing excess chocolate to drip off.
+Place cookie onto wire cooling rack to let the chocolate set.
 Repeat with remaining cookies.